Online Liberal Arts Degrees

 What do Martin Luther King, Jr.; President Bill Clinton; ’60s activist Angela Davis; U.S. Supreme Court Justice Clarence Thomas and Martha Stewart have in common?
 They were all liberal arts majors.
 Students thinking about pursuing a liberal arts education are in good company — many politicos, CEOs, policy makers and prominent leaders fall into that field.

 What Is A Liberal Arts Education?

-Some careers require specific training; for those fields, students generally enroll in a career-oriented major in which most of their coursework is geared toward their eventual employment.
+Some careers require specific education.
+For those fields, students generally enroll in a career-oriented major in which most of their coursework is geared toward their eventual employment.
 Liberal arts majors, however, take a variety of different subjects in school and gain overarching skills, like communication and writing, that can be applicable in any number of ways.
-Online humanity degrees are available at all levels; you can even complete training at one level and then work your way up to the next.
-You'll find associate degrees, bachelor's degrees and master's degrees available in the liberal arts.
+Online humanities degrees are available at all levels; you can even complete training at one level and then work your way up to the next.
+You’ll find associate degrees, bachelor’s degrees and master’s degrees available in the liberal arts.
 Georgetown University even offers a doctoral degree in liberal studies.

 Although different programs include different courses, a liberal arts education can include coursework in:

 - The humanities: English, foreign languages, history, philosophy and the arts